das-labor/neopg/docs/development.md

 Sometimes, it is easier to always use a strong primitive than to differentiate.
 For example, all random we are using is cryptographically strong, and all Hashes are calculated in secure memory.
-In generally, this is not a problem.
+In general, this is not a problem.

 ## Coding-style